By Jason Given · 2026-05-13 · 8 min read

 The First Home Guarantee (now expanded and unlimited) allows eligible first home buyers to purchase with just a 5% deposit without paying Lenders Mortgage Insurance (LMI).
 Previously there were place limits - the 2026 Budget removed them, meaning any eligible first home buyer can access the scheme regardless of when they apply.
 Income limits no longer apply.

-The government has announced $10 billion to build 100,000 homes sold exclusively to first home buyers at below-market prices.
-Construction is expected to commence in 2026–27, with the first homes available in 2028.
-Applications will be managed through a government portal — details are being finalised with state governments.
+The government has allocated $3.1 billion to build 100,000 homes sold exclusively to first home buyers at below-market prices, as part of a $47 billion housing package.
+Construction is expected to commence in 2026-27, with the first homes available in 2028.
+Applications will be managed through a government portal - details are being finalised with state governments.